andrei-migunov/FYS-Aesthetics-of-Computing/grading.md

 You must propose a topic on which you will write at length (6-8 pages).
 The proposal itself can be fairly short - about half a page.
 It must discuss some of the main points you might hit in your paper, but of course you don't need to have spelled them all out to yourself in detail yet.
 See assignments link for due date.

-## FINAL PAPER
+## FINAL PAPER AND PROJECT

-The centerpiece of your writing is the final paper.
+The centerpiece of your writing is the final paper, and it coincides with a final project - an aesthetic object of some kind, artistic or otherwise designed.
 It should be an original contribution - something nobody has done before - to the topic described in your proposal.

-This paper cannot simply repeat discussions from class.
-If it uses those ideas, you must
+This paper cannot simply repeat discussions from class, nor can the aesthetic object be a knockoff of some other thing we've seen.
+If it uses someone else's ideas, you must

-1. Credit the course discussions
+1. Credit the course discussions where those ideas originated, and
 2. Significantly develop them into something more sophisticated, complex, and multifaceted.

 You are welcome to weave together different threads of thought, but make sure to avoid simply re-treading a lot of old ground without adding much new.

-The final paper must be 5-7 pages, not including works cited, and double-spaced.
-If you want to write more, you must talk to me first.
+Please see the assignment statement (at the link above) for more detail on submitting this project and what you must include.

 # LATE WORK AND EXTENSIONS